-The best reputation management companies use some degree of influencer outreach to promote a positive online image for their clients.
-They're working to change the narrative about a person or brand, so third-party affirmation and amplification is important to reinforce brand messaging.
+The best reputation management firms use some degree of influencer outreach to promote a positive online image for their clients.
+They're working to change the narrative about a person or brand, so third-party affirmation and brand amplification is important to reinforce brand messaging.
 Here are a few methods to find influencers online.

 In the last few years, influencer marketing has become a staple for many businesses.
 It’s a low cost and effective approach for getting your brand in front of a targeted audience as well as causing the best parts of the brand to become more visible online.
 This is important for an ORM campaign because search volume, quality links, dwell time (how long someone stays on a web page), and other factors influence how well positive online content ranks.